intel/iot-js-api/ocf/client.md

 - Return a [`Promise`](./README.md/#promise) object `promise` and continue [in parallel](https://html.spec.whatwg.org/#in-parallel).
 - Let `observe` be `null`.
 - If the `listener` argument is specified, add it as a listener to the `ClientResource` [`update`](#onresourceupdate) event, and set `observe` to `true`.
-- Let `resource` be the resource identified by `resourceId`.
+- Let `resource` be the resource identified by `destination`.
-- Send a request to retrieve the resource specified by `resourceId` with the OCF `observe` flag set to the value of `observe`, and wait for the answer.
+- Send a request to retrieve the resource specified by `destination` with the OCF `observe` flag set to the value of `observe`, and wait for the answer.
 - If there is an error during the request, reject `promise` with that error.
 - If `observe` is `false`, resolve `promise` with `resource` updated from the retrieve response.
 - Otherwise, if `observe` is `true`, for each OCF retrieve response received for resource representation change while `resource` is being observed, update `resource` with the new values, and fire the `ClientResource` [`update`](#onresourceupdate) event on `resource`, providing the event listener an object that contains the resource properties that have changed, in addition to `resourcePath` and `deviceId`.
-- If there is an OCF protocol error during observation, fire an [`error`](#onerror) event with a new [`OcfObserveError`](../README.md/#ocferror) object `error` with `error.deviceId` set to the value of `resourceId.deviceId` and `resourcePath` set to the value of `resourceId.resourcePath`.
+- If there is an OCF protocol error during observation, fire an [`error`](#onerror) event with a new [`OcfObserveError`](../README.md/#ocferror) object `error` with `error.deviceId` set to the value of `destination.deviceId`, `resourcePath` set to the value of `destination.resourcePath`, and, if `destination.endpoint` was set, then `endpoint` set to `destination.endpoint`.

 <a name="update"></a>
 ##### 4.3.
 The `update(resource)` method
 - Updates a resource on the network by sending a request to the device specified by `resource.deviceId`.
 The device's [`update`](./server.md/#onupdate) event handler takes care of updating the resource and replying with the updated resource, or with an error.
 The resource identified by `resource` is updated.
+The `resource` may be augmented with the optional `endpoint` property to provide a destination to which the request is to be addressed.
 - Returns: a [`Promise`](./README.md/#promise) object.
 - The `resource` argument is a [Resource](#resource) object.